Why Commodity Prices Move Up and Down

 - Inside Futures - Regular market commentary from a variety of analysts. (free)

-There are three main reasons why commodity prices move higher or lower.
+There are three chief reasons why commodity prices move higher or lower.
 The first is the fundamental state of a commodity market.
-Fundamentals deal with the supply and demand characteristics.
-If current supplies and inventories exceed demand, a condition of oversupply or a market glut exists and that tends to drive prices lower.
-On the other hand, if demand is greater than supplies and inventories a deficit condition or shortage exists which tends to push prices higher.
+If current inventories exceed demand, the oversupply tends to drive prices lower.
+But if the demand is greater than supplies, the inventory deficit tends to push prices higher.
+Secondly, commodity prices fluctuate due to the technical condition of the market.
+Price charts often drive the behavior of investors, traders, and other market participants.
+Since everyone studies the same data, a herd mentality of massive group buying or selling consequently influence prices.